uccs-cs-carter/cs2080unix/matt_fechner_chpt_1_through_5.md

 		-- "=" is to set exactly'

 	Directories need pass through permissions
-	-- if you don't have permission for a parent (and all sub-parent) directories, you can't access the file
+	-- if you don't have permission for a parent (and all sub-parent) directories, you can't access the file or directory.

 	-- giving -r permission--
 	file - can look at file contents (ie cat, more, head, tail) directory - can list the filenames
-		you SHOULD give -x permission if you are already giving read permission -- giving -w permission--
+		 -x permission should be given with read
+	-- giving -w permission--
-	file - can be edited and or deleted directory - the directory and it's files can be deleted, you can also add/create files you should add all permissions if the file is writeable -- giving -x permission--
+	file - can be edited
+	directory - the directory it's files can be deleted, you can also add files to the directory -- giving -x permission--
-	file - can be run if it is an executable or a shell script directory - can be accessed (cd, ls-l and run commands on the directory)
+	file - can be run if it is an executable or a shell script directory - can be accessed (cd to directory or through it)

 	page 125, to reference a subdirectory or file, you MUST have execute permissions to ALL directories in the absolute path to the file or directory